ymbyun/molgw-1.F-openmp-openacc-single-gpu/README.md

 ## Introduction

-- This is MOLGW 1.F with OpenMP and OpenACC (Single GPU).
+Hi there!
+This is MOLGW 1.F with OpenMP and OpenACC (Single GPU).
+Currently, I'm working on a few things:
 - A manual for how to compile OpenMP and OpenACC versions is coming up.
 - An implementation paper for OpenMP and OpenACC parallelization is coming up.
 - Multi-GPU support is coming up.
+Please let me know if you have any questions. :)

-Young-Moo Byun
+Young-Moo Byun 2022/10/21

 ## Getting started